jeffreysorgen/golf-club-sensors/EnablingBLE.md

 - Enable the app to act upon a BLE characteristic changing from 0 to 1
 - Here is **Android BLE [guide](https://punchthrough.com/android-ble-guide/)**

-# And...
-### Now that we've installed a functional app on our Android:
+## And now that we've installed a functional app on our Android...
 ##### the key:
 **Link to [KABLE](https://github.com/JuulLabs/kable)**
 - "Kotlin Asynchronous Bluetooth Low Energy provides a simple Coroutines-powered API for interacting with Bluetooth Low Energy devices."